claritylab/lucida/README.md

 (tested with Java version 1.7)

-1) Extract the Wikipedia index:
+1) Extract the Wikipedia index in the top directory:
 $ tar xzvf wiki_indri_index.tar.gz

-2) Point the index folder to the correct path in <SIRIUS_ROOT>/openephyra/scripts/OpenEphyraServer.sh
+2) Point the index folder to the correct path in SIRIUS_ROOT/openephyra/scripts/OpenEphyraServer.sh

 3) Run the QA service
 $ ./start-qa-server.sh